A Way Abroad Logo

 Mexico City, CDMX, is an increasingly popular expat destination.
 Its reputation for amazing food, low living costs, and high quality of life means that folks are flocking to find out what all the hype is about.

-As a digital nomad, living in Mexico has been one of my favorite experiences yet.
+As a digital nomad, living in Mexico has been one of my favorite experiences yet and while I've lived in a few different places, Mexico's capital city has been a top favorite.
 There are few cities in the world that offer as many benefits to British and American expats (or any expats for that matter), and I can't recommend it highly enough.

 Here's my expat's guide to living in Mexico City.